api3dao/wallet-watcher/README.md

 # Wallet Watcher

-The wallet watcher loads and ingests the contents of the [operations repository](https://github.com/api3dao/operations) and based on the deployed beacons found in it monitors and tops up associated operational wallets.

-If a wallet's balance is below the `lowBalance` configuration field in `config/config.json` the function will top up the wallet with the amount specified in the `topUpAmount` field in the same file.
+The wallet watcher loads addresses defined in wallets.json and checks that their balances are not below a defined threshold.
+If they are not then an alert will be sent to OpsGenie.

 ## Deployment